partrickJhonson/beef/Network-discovery.md

-_By using Javascript hacks, it is possible to launch network attacks through a hooked browser by using BeEF modules._
+_With Javascript hacks, it is possible to launch network attacks through a hooked browser._

 ## Get Internal IP Address